ricardoues/CarND-Advanced-Lane-Lines/writeup_report.md

 <img src="https://github.com/ricardoues/CarND-Advanced-Lane-Lines/raw/master/output_images/imagen4.png" width="350">

-After that, we apply a mask to the image (cell codes #22 through #24 in `./P4.ipynb`)., the result of this operation is shown below:
+After that, we apply a mask to the image (cell codes #22 through #24 in `./P4.ipynb`)., the result of this operation on the above image is shown below: